Audi F103: Running gear

 The car came with a four-speed manual transmission.

 Inboard mounted front disc brakes were featured, which was still unusual in the mid-size car market at this time.
 The rear brakes followed the more conventional drum configuration.

 Bodywork

 The F103 bodyshell was a development of the earlier DKW F102.
 The engine compartment had to be extended so that the new four-cylinder engine could be accommodated.
 The front and tail were also cosmetically revised: Audi F103s sold in Europe all featured quasi-rectangular headlamps which were becoming fashionable at the time, whereas the F102 had used round headlamp units.

-All Audi F103 models were offered as sedans with two and four doors.
-The two-door saloon/sedan, however, was not sold in markets such as Italy and Britain with little demand for two-door cars of this size.
+All Audi F103 models were offered as saloons with two and four doors.
+The two-door saloon, however, was not sold in markets such as Italy and Britain with little demand for two-door cars of this size.

-With the exception of the Audi Super 90, the F103 series were available also as three-door station wagon models.
-Making its debut at the Geneva Motor Show in March 1966, this was called, like the Volkswagen estate/station wagon models, Variant.
+With the exception of the Audi Super 90, the F103 series were available also as three-door estate models.
+Making its debut at the Geneva Motor Show in March 1966, this was called, like the Volkswagen estate models, Variant.